gevulotnetwork/taiko-demo/README.md

 called `Result::unwrap()` on an `Err` value: Os { code: 28, kind: StorageFull, message: "No space left on device" }
 ```

-File writing may only be done to specifi paths, which will be covered later.
+File writing may only be done to specific paths.

 ## 5. Creating the prover and verifier images

 ### 5.1 Overview

-The runtime environment in which the provers run have very specfic structure for main() and the run tasks.
+The runtime environment in which the provers run have very specfic structure for `main()` and the run tasks.

 The signature of main [here in the mock prover](), looks like this